-Here are ten intriguing interview questions that candidates probably haven’t prepared for.
-They might just make for some interesting conversation, too.
+Here are 10 intriguing and unexpected interview questions that candidates probably haven’t prepared for.
+They might just make for some interesting conversation too.

 As it turns out, it’s actually pretty hard to summarize your entire person in one single adjective.
 Especially when you’re put on the spot.

 This question is particularly ideal for those Gen Z candidates with limited work experience, says Craig Myers, director of talent acquisition at Cadence Design Systems.
 “There is no right answer to this question,” Craig explains.
 “We just want to see how new grads think on their feet and outside their comfort zone."

 For a challenging follow-up question, consider asking them to name one negative adjective that describes them.
 It’s easy to boast of positive traits, but if your candidate can admit a flaw, it shows that they’re self-aware and always looking to improve.

 2. Tell me about an interesting experience or encounter you’ve had recently

 The best recruits come equipped with insatiable curiosity and a creative edge — two key traits that make an employee ready to contribute to a company looking to stand out in an ever-changing, competitive consumer landscape.
 As Nancy Brown, CEO of The American Heart Association, wrote for Fortune, “Creative thinking serves as a catalyst; it inspires us to engage in conversation and analysis, and to assess all that might be possible.”